chakra-ui/chakra-ui/.changeset/modern-dogs-ring.md

 "@chakra-ui/popover": patch
 ---

-Fixed an issue where the Popover closes if the selection overflows the Popover size
+Fixed an issue where the `Popover` closes when a `select` element is within it and the selection overflows the `Popover` boundaries.